Gorton Center Global Leaders Program

 About the Program

-Application for this program year is closed.
-In June–August 2018, the Slade Gorton International Policy Center will open application for the next program.
-The program is open to undergraduate (juniors and seniors), graduate, and law school students.
-The mission of the program is to enhance students’ ability to make a positive global impact in their respective fields of study.
-Students will have exposure to, and learn from, Senator Gorton’s extensive public service career and significant contributions to Washington State and the nation.
-It includes leadership lessons from his time as a Washington State legislator, House Majority Leader, 3-term Washington State Attorney General, 3-term U.S. Senator, 9/11 Commission member and Washington State Redistricting Commission member.
-All program costs are covered and students of any academic major with an interest in global policy issues may apply.
+The Slade Gorton International Policy Center is accepting applications for its Global Leaders Program, a nine-month leadership-development program.
+The program, for up to 18 undergraduate (juniors and seniors), graduate-, and law-school students in the Puget Sound area, meets from October 2018 to June 2019.
+The mission of the program is to enhance students' ability to make a significant, positive impact in their respective fields of study.
+Students will have exposure to, and learn from, Senator Gorton's extensive public-service career and significant contributions to Washington State and the nation.
+It includes leadership lessons from his time as a Washington State legislator, House Majority Leader, 3-term Washington State Attorney General, 3-term U.S. Senator, 9/11 Commission member, Intellectual Property Commission member, and Washington State Redistricting Commission member.
+The program is designed to be cross-disciplinary and students of any academic major may apply.
+All program costs are covered.

 "I am incredibly inspired that individuals with such high intellectual caliber as Senator Gorton and the guest speakers want to share their personal leadership experiences with us.
 I hope to spend my life and career living up to the high standards of intellect, motivation and inspiration that I have witnessed in the Global Leaders Program."

 The Global Leaders Program consists of three main components:

-Student participants will meet for two hours, once a month, starting October 2017, from 3:30–5:30 p.m.
-Each meeting will be a private roundtable session to discuss a leadership or public policy issue with Senator Gorton and a guest speaker.
-Last year’s speakers included:
+Student participants will meet for two hours, once a month, starting October 2018, from 3:30–5:30 p.m. in Seattle's University District at George Russell Hall.
+Each meeting will be a private roundtable session to discuss a leadership or public-policy issue with Senator Gorton and a guest speaker.
+Last year's speakers included:

 - Rich Ellings, President, The National Bureau of Asian Research